bmarolleau/debezium-ibmi-demo/README.md

 - **Start** the CDC streaming stack with podman-compose or docker-compose
 - **Create** Debezium (in) and MQTT (sink, out) Connectors via curl.
 - **Generate** events on the source database & check the MQTT topic
+- Optionnally, **Use** a DB2 for i sink connector to stream events to a remote Db2 for i database.
-- In a second step (work in progress) , **Run** the ksql SQL script to create the materialized tables and aggregate events on the fly.
-Indeed, the business objective is to publish shipping/billing information to MQTT, and not separate table events.
+- In a second step (work in progress) , **Run** the ksql SQL script to create a "materialized table" and aggregate events on the fly.
+Indeed, remember that our business objective is to publish shipping/billing information to MQTT, and not separate table events.

 ### Setup in 5 steps
 #### 1) Database Setup (DB2 for i)